-The District's elected Governing Board establishes policy and sets goals and priorities through the strategic planning process.
-Regular meetings are held with elected faculty and staff representatives to ensure input on District initiatives.
+The District's elected Governing Board establishes policy and sets goals and priorities.
+Regular meetings are held with elected faculty and councils to ensure input on District initiatives.
 Recommendations are made to the Chancellor and the Chancellor's Executive Council (CEC).
 The CEC in turn makes recommendations to the Chancellor who ultimately presents a fiscally stable and balanced budget to the Governing Board.
 At a public meeting in the spring, the Governing Board adopts a preliminary budget with final budget adoption occurring by June 20.